 Cross play is also supported, with Xbox and PC gamers able to play together which we?ve used on a couple of Horde sessions.
 It worked perfectly for most of us, though one of our PC players was getting NAT issues connecting to the Xbox party chat in a similar way to the problems I remember sometimes having back on the Xbox 360.

 Like the previous games in the series before it, Gears 4 is a very good looking game and the first to be released using new Unreal Engine 4.
 Sticking mostly with the lighter colour palette from Gears 3, Sera remains quite a vibrant place though there are a number of darker and underground areas that harken back to the mostly grey colours of the first game.
 The level of detail is quite impressive, particularly on the character models and the overall chunky over-exaggerated visual style of the previous trilogy remains as striking as ever.

-Gears of War 4 is out now on Xbox One and Windows 10 PC and is currently available for free with selected Nvidia graphics card and Nvidia powered laptops, though this offer does end soon.
+Gears of War 4 is out now on Xbox One and Windows 10 PC.